sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 </p>
 <br>

-A function that will find an artist's spotify ID using Spotify API:
+📇 A function that will find an artist's spotify ID using Spotify API <br>
 <img width="423" alt="image" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/127428021/30ed24db-fc78-4826-ab99-5e33280506bf">

-A function that will find an artist's sonngs and adds it to a dataframe
+📇 A function that will find an artist's sonngs and adds it to a dataframe <br>
 <img width="452" alt="image" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/127428021/9c66b91e-4054-4498-a4d7-53de3025e6ff">

 Rounding the audio feature average so the data is presentable and easier to understand